Valley First/UBC Athletics Scholarship Breakfast

 The University of British Columbia recognizes the value of varsity sport as a vital component of a university education and has demonstrated this recognition by offering to match every dollar that is raised through ticket sales for the Athletics Scholarship Breakfast.
 Our goal is to build an endowment that will provide support for our student athletes today and for decades to come.

 UBC would like to thank Valley First for their ongoing and generous support of our scholarship programs.
-2014 marks the ninth year for Valley First as title sponsor of this event.
+2014 marked the ninth year for Valley First as title sponsor of this event.

 What has receiving student athlete financial assistance allowed me to do?